anhlt59/aws-monitoring/docs/MISSING_API_ENDPOINTS.md

 3. **Add RBAC checks**
    - Only admin can create/delete users
-   - Only admin/manager can list all users
+   - Only admin/manager can all all users
    - Users can update their own profile

 4. **Update serverless.yml**